 Of these three, the lime is of special importance because it raises soil pH, which is often necessary as a counter to acidic pH that might occur in your raw custom mix.

-Adjusting the pH of your supersoil is crucial, whether it needs to be raised or lowered.
-Soil pH changes over time, so intermittent monitoring is useful.
+Monitoring and adjusting the pH of homemade supersoil is crucial, and also quite difficult.
+You want your soil to be at 6-6.5 pH.
+Problem is, soil pH changes over time, so intermittent monitoring is essential.